-This spacious house with private pool situated on a lovely complex of just five houses has a comfortable lounge and dining area with patio doors leading onto a terrace area complete with private pool and a BBQ.
+This spacious apartment with private pool situated on a lovely complex of just five properties has a comfortable lounge and dining area with patio doors leading onto a terrace area complete with private pool and a BBQ.

-The open kitchen has a full range of modern appliances while the house is fully furnished with all comforts necessary for modern living.
+The open kitchen has a full range of modern appliances while the residence is fully furnished with all comforts necessary for modern living.

 The master bedroom is also on this level enjoying access to the patio, which is ideal for an outdoor hammock or a dining area, with magnificent views of the sea and mountains as well as a huge palm tree.
 A WC is also found here as well as storage space.